prateekpandey44/recursion/README.md

 Amortization--> the idea that we can get a tighter bound on a series of operations by considering the cumulative effect,rather than assuming that each achives the worst case.eg-->file System

+If a recursive call starts at most one other, we call this a linear recursion eg-->factorial function and good_fibonacci function